Lyon confirm Dembele closing in on transfer to Atletico Madrid | Goal.com

 They are one point clear of defending champions Real Madrid at the top of the table, but following the postponement of their game against Athletic Club on Saturday they have played three games fewer than their title rivals.

-The Uruguayan has proved to be one of the greatest strikers of his generation, but the former Liverpool and Barcelona forward will turn 34 later in the month and cannot realistically play three games a week on a regular basis.
+Lyon will now look to bring in a replacement for Dembele, as they are locked in a title battle in Ligue 1, leading Paris Saint-Germain and Lille by a point after 19 games.

-The younger legs of Dembele would be of major use to Simeone, while the 24-year-old has proved in the formative years of his career that he is excellent at leading the line.
+Juninho said that out-of-favour Leicester City forward Islam Slimani could be brought in, after the club nearly signed the Algerian over the summer.

-It remains to be seen whether Lyon would look to bring in a replacement as they are locked in a title battle in Ligue 1, leading Paris Saint-Germain and Lille by a point after 19 games.
+"Slimani is a player we appreciate a lot, but he's one of a few possibilities," he said.
+"Halfway through the season, it's not always easy to find a striker to play for six months or a year and a half.
+It is expensive.